 This post may contain affiliate links.
 Please read my disclosure policy.

-Coconut Key Lime Meltaways – a light and buttery bite-sized cookie with a big tropical flavor.
+Coconut Key Lime Meltaways – a delicious bite-sized cookie with a big tropical flavor.

 These cookies are very easy to make and store well once the icing dries.
-You may not need to worry about storing them for long however, as these Coconut Key Lime Meltaways are addicting!
+You may not need to worry about storing them for long however, as these Coconut Key Lime Meltaways are memorable and delicious!

 Thanks for PINNING!